 BlackRock's purpose is to help more and more people experience financial well-being.
-As a fiduciary to our clients, we provide the investment and technology solutions they need when planning for their most important goals.
-We manage assets on behalf of institutional and individual clients, across a full spectrum of investment strategies, asset classes and regions.
-Our client base includes pension plans, endowments, foundations, charities, official institutions, insurers and other financial institutions, as well as individuals around the world.
+We manage assets on behalf of institutional and individual clients, across a full spectrum of investment strategies, asset classes, and regions.
+Our client base includes pension plans, endowments, foundations, charities, official institutions, insurers, and other financial institutions, as well as individuals around the world.
+As part of our fiduciary duty to our clients, we have determined that it is generally in the best long-term interest of our clients to promote sound corporate governance through voting as an informed, engaged shareholder.
+This is the responsibility of the Investment Stewardship Team.

-PHILOSOPHY ON CORPORATE GOVERNANCE
+PHILOSOPHY ON INVESTMENT STEWARDSHIP